bhumukul-raj/ollama-ai-assistant-project/docs/tutorials/code-improvement-tutorial.md

 1. Click on the "Ollama AI Assistant" icon in the right sidebar.
 2. If this is your first time using the assistant, you'll see an empty chat interface.

-## Step 3: Switch to Improve Mode

-1. At the top of the assistant panel, you'll see tabs for different modes: Chat, Analyze, and Improve.
-2. Click on the "Improve" tab to switch to code improvement mode.

-## Step 4: Select a Code Cell
+## Step 3: Request Code Improvement

-1. Click on the code cell in your notebook that contains the code you want to improve.
+1. Select and copy the code from your notebook cell that you want to improve.
-2. The cell should be highlighted to indicate it's selected.

-## Step 5: Request Code Improvement

-1. In the AI Assistant panel, you'll see a button labeled "Improve Current Cell".
+2. In the AI Assistant panel, paste your code and add a prompt like "Please improve this code" or "Can you optimize this function?"
-2. Click this button to ask the AI to analyze and improve your code.
+3. Press Enter or click the send button to submit your request.
-3. The AI will start generating a response, which you'll see appear in the conversation area.
+4. The AI will start generating a response, which you'll see appear in the conversation area.

-## Step 6: Review the Improvements
+## Step 4: Review the Improvements

 The AI will provide:
 1. An explanation of what your code does